What Is a Noise Gate (And How to Use It)?

 A gate constantly watches the signal level and compares it to a threshold you choose.
 When the signal is louder than the threshold, the gate is open and audio passes at full volume.
 When the signal drops below the threshold, the gate closes and the audio is attenuated — fully muted, or reduced by a set amount.

 This is the opposite of a compressor, which acts on the loud parts of a signal.
 A gate acts on the quiet parts.
-The two are often confused, so it helps to understand the difference before you reach for either — see our primer on EQ and compression fundamentals.
+The two are often confused, so it helps to understand how a compressor works before you reach for either — and our primer on EQ and compression fundamentals ties them together.

 The controls you need to know